jacquev6/variadic/README.rst

 so tools doing introspection (Sphinx doc, IDEs, etc.) will work well.
 No ugly ``f(*args, **kwds)`` in your doc!

+Note that `PEP 448 <https://www.python.org/dev/peps/pep-0448/>`_ makes *variadic* obsolete:
+**if you're using Python 3.5+, you should keep plain variadic functions and call them with several argument unpackings.**

 It's licensed under the `MIT license <http://choosealicense.com/licenses/mit/>`__.
 It's available on the `Python package index <http://pypi.python.org/pypi/variadic>`__, its `documentation <http://jacquev6.github.io/variadic>`__